limeleaf-collective/website/content/services/frontend-development.md

 +++
-title = "Frontend Development" weight = 3
+title = "Frontend Development" weight = 4

 [extra]
-feature_photo = "images/services/backend-developer.svg"
+feature_photo = "images/services/front-end.svg"
-feature_photo_alt = "Developer illustration"
+feature_photo_alt = "Front-end development illustration"
 +++

 Our team crafts exceptional user experiences using a range of modern web technologies.
 We believe in building websites on a solid foundation of well-structured HTML and responsive CSS, with just the right amount of JavaScript for interactivity and functionality.